 - Harm done to life and limb is worse than harm done to wealth and property.

-Killing in self-defense, and killing an attacker in order to save the life of a family member, is usually not prosecuted at all.
+Killing in self-defense and killing an attacker in order to save the life of a family member, are usually not prosecuted at all.
 Most of us would not see these acts as immoral.

-The Book of G>O>D> holds that Western Civilization’s body of law is a magnificent product of the evolutionary processes of Continuing Creation.
+The Book of Continuing Creation holds that Western Civilization’s body of law is a magnificent (but imperfect) product of the evolutionary processes of cultural Continuing Creation.

 This Moral Precept updates the First of the Ten Commandments in the Torah (Exodus 20).

-We update it here because G>O>D> is the most accurate vision we have of all prior visions of God down through history.
-G>O>D> incorporates and corrects all prior visions of God.
-Moreover, as our historical and scientific knowledge increases, our conception of G>O>D> will change accordingly.
+We update it here because The Flow of Continuing Creation (CC) is the most accurate vision we have of all prior visions of God down through history.
+CC incorporates and corrects all prior visions of God.
+Moreover, as our historical and scientific knowledge increases, our human conception of CC must be changed accordingly.

-This moral precept keeps our thinking accurate and on-track, so that we do not fall into errant worship of false Gods.
-In this way, we avoid the great harm of religious warfare, where civilizations slaughter each other over their competing visions of God, all of which are inadequate, incorrect and dated.
+This ethical precept keeps our thinking accurate and on-track, so that we do not fall into errant worship of old-fashioned Gods.
+By following this Precept, we avoid the great harm of religious warfare, where civilizations slaughter each other over land and over their competing visions of God, all of which are inadequate, incorrect, and dated.

-Since G>O>D> is the process than creates and sustains all things, G>O>D> itself cannot be contained in any idol, image, symbol, or description.
-It follows logically that no such representation should ever be venerated.
-However, words and symbols, each of them understood to be imperfect and partial, can be used to partially explain aspects of G>O>D>.
-(This restates the Second of the Ten Commandments in the Torah.
-“Do not make graven images of God” (Exodus 20:4).
+Since Continuing Creation (CC) is the sum of all processes that creates and sustains all things, CC itself cannot be contained in any idol, image, symbol, or description.
+It logically follows that no such representation should ever be venerated.
+However, words and symbols, each of them understood to be imperfect and partial, can be used to partially explain aspects of CC.
+(This Precept restates the Second of the Ten Commandments in the Torah, “Do not make graven images of God” (Exodus 20:4).

-No one shall misstate the meaning of G>O>D> for selfish or frivolous ends.
+> Do Not misuse or misstate the meaning of Continuing Creation for selfish or frivolous ends.

-No one shall biologically father or mother more than two children.
+> No one should biologically father or mother more than two children.

 Everyone wants economic development, wants to live like people do in the industrialized west, but there are not enough world resources to provide that standard of living for everyone.
 The easiest and most effective solution to this problem is to reduce world population through attrition.